LukasBommes/PV-Hawk/docs/source/using_own_data.rst

     |    |     |-- frame_000001.tiff
     |    |     |-- ...

 As indicated, you have to provide each IR video frame as a single-channel TIFF image of unsigned 16-bit integer values in the `radiometric` subdirectory.
 The spatial resolution should correspond to the native resolution of your camera, i.e. do not perform any resizing.
 Furthermore, do not perform any rescaling of the values but simply provide the raw values output by your camera.
-PV Drone Inspect will internally normalize the value range.
+PV Hawk will internally normalize the value range.
 Ensure that your camera outputs linearized temperature values, i.e. the raw image values must be mappable to temperatures by means of a linear transformation (multiplication by a gain factor and subtraction of an offset).
 While this is the default for IR cameras outputting TIFF images, it does not apply to some proprietory formats, such as the SEQ or radiometric JPEG format.
 Furthermore, make sure to name the images following the scheme `frame_xxxxxx.tiff` where `xxxxxx` is the frame index (incremented from zero) as 6-digit integer with leading zeros.

 Furthermore, you must provide the GPS position of the drone at each video frame in a JSON file named `gps.json` in the `gps` subdirectory.
 The file must contain a list of lists, where each inner list is a triplet of [longitude, latitude, altitude] in WGS84 coordinates as shown below.